 Figure 9 shows the results from our second and third experiments using simulated implementation for larger groups.
 Figure 9a illustrates the status update delay for group sizes up to 20 platforms in the local network (round-trip time less than a millisecond).
 We see an increase in the delay as the group size grows.
 This is as expected, since the target platform needs to communicate with more platforms.
-For a group size of five nodes, the delay is 1.94 ms and for group size of 20 nodes, the delay is 3.24 ms.
+For a group size of five nodes, the update delay is 1.82 ms, read delay is 1.52 ms and for group size of 20 nodes, the delay is 2.98 ms and 2.13 ms, respectively.